-Read a sample chapter, “Unlearning: A Duologue,” by L.O.
+Read “Unlearning: A Duologue,” by L.O.
 Aranye Fradenburg and Eileen A. Joy HERE.

 What does it mean to unlearn?
 Once we have learned something, is it ever possible to unlearn that something?
 If something is said to have been unlearned, does that mean that it is simply forgotten or does some residual force of learning, some perverse force, also resonate in ways that might help us to rethink traditional approaches to teaching and learning?
 Might we say that education today is haunted by the spectre of unlearning?